Lara St. John: Early life

 Lara St. John was born in London, Ontario, and spent her early childhood there.
 As the daughter of two educators (her father was a language teacher and her mother a music instructor), she and her older brother Scott were encouraged at an early age to develop musical talents.

-St. John began playing the violin at the age of two and the following year she began her first lessons with the instructor Richard Lawrence.
+St. John began playing the violin at age two, and the next year she took her first lessons, with the instructor Richard Lawrence.
 She gave her first public performance as soloist with an orchestra by age four.

-In 1976, at the age of five, she began making frequent trips with her mother and brother to Cleveland, Ohio, where the young St. John worked under the instruction of Linda Cerone.
+In 1976, at five, she began making frequent trips with her mother and brother to Cleveland, Ohio, where she studied with Linda Cerone.
 In 1979, she spent a year in Paris studying with Gérard Jarry.
-In 1980, at the age of 9, she won grand prize at the Canadian Music Competition.
+In 1980, at age 9, she won grand prize at the Canadian Music Competition.
 At age 10, St. John made her European debut with the Gulbenkian Orchestra in Lisbon, after which she spent three years touring the continent, including Spain, France, and Hungary.

-Accepted at the age of thirteen, St. John entered the Curtis Institute of Music in Philadelphia, where she later received her degree.
+Accepted at 13, St. John entered the Curtis Institute of Music in Philadelphia, where she later received her degree.
 She studied under Felix Galimir and Arnold Steinhardt.

-St. John has stated that, during her studies at the Curtis Institute of Music, she was sexually assaulted by one of her instructors, Jascha Brodsky, when she was 14 years old.
-An investigation by the law firm Cozen O'Connor, commissioned by the Curtis Board, found St.John's claims to be credible.The Board unanimously accepted the law firm's report.
+St. John has said that, during her studies at Curtis, she was sexually assaulted by one of her instructors, Jascha Brodsky, when she was 14.
+An investigation by the law firm Cozen O'Connor, commissioned by the Curtis Board in November 2019, found St. John's claims to be credible.The Board unanimously accepted the law firm's report.

 In 1985, St. John participated in the Yehudi Menuhin International Competition for Young Violinists, winning 4th price in the Junior division.

-In 1988, when she was sixteen, she moved on her own to the former Soviet Union, becoming the youngest post-graduate student at the Moscow Conservatory.
-In that same year, St. John traveled throughout the Soviet Union and Eastern Europe, where she encountered the Romani people, a cultural experience that would later influence her musical performance projects.
+In 1988, at 16, she moved on her own to the former Soviet Union, becoming the youngest post-graduate student at the Moscow Conservatory.
+The same year, St. John traveled throughout the Soviet Union and Eastern Europe, where she encountered the Romani people, an experience that later influenced her musical performance projects.

-St. John eventually returned to her studies and attended three different academies: the Guildhall School in London (under David Takeno), Mannes College of Music in New York (under Felix Galimir), and the New England Conservatory (NEC) in Boston (under James Buswell).
+St. John eventually returned to her studies and attended three different academies: the Guildhall School in London (under David Takeno), Mannes College of Music in New York (under Galimir), and the New England Conservatory (NEC) in Boston (under James Buswell).